Structure of 2D Topological Stabilizer Codes: Approach and results

 In summary, the charges in $\charge\gauge$ can be regarded as the topological charges of an anyon model, with fusion given by the charge group product.
 But the topological structure does not stop there, because it is possible to define $\mutualx$ for a string with charge in $\charge \stab$ and another with charge in $\charge \gauge$.
 This works because $\cen\stab\pauli \subset\cen{\cen\gauge\pauli}\pauli$, which is all we need for the construction in \fref{commutation}(b) to make sense.
-The morphism \eqref{iota} preserves commutation, see \propref{iota_mutual}.
-Notice that we cannot define $\mutualx$ for two strings with charges in $\charge\stab$, nor can we define $\spinx$ for charges in $\charge\stab$, unless of course we are dealing with a TSG rather than a general $TSSG$.
+We cannot define $\mutualx$ for two strings with charges in $\charge\stab$, nor can we define $\spinx$ for charges in $\charge\stab$, unless of course we are dealing with a TSG rather than a general $TSSG$.
+Therefore, we should regard the charges in $\charge\gauge$ as anyons, and the charges in $\charge\stab$ as fluxes that interact topogically with these anyons through an Aharonov-Bohm effect.